SicMundus86/ProjectivyIconPack/README.md

 Whilst I’ve taken extra care to map and test each icon, there is always the possibility that something may have been missed.
 If you notice that any applications do not automatically have their icons assigned, first ensure that you are running the latest version of the application and have restarted your device.
 If the issue still persists, please raise a mapping issue [**here**](https://github.com/SicMundus86/ProjectivyIconPack/issues/new/choose).

->**Note:** Mapping may not always be possible, especially when applications are region specific, or differ depending on the device.
-In these scenarios you can still manually apply the icons from the pack.

 > **Note:** Mapping is only configured and tested on android/google tv devices.
 Devices running unofficial mobile variants wont be officially supported.
-It also may not be possible to automatically map every icon due to regional differences with app package names and activities.
+It also may not be possible to automatically map every icon due to regional and device differences with app package names and activities.
+In these scenarios you can still apply the icons manually from within the launcher.

 ---